netzke/netzke-core/README.md

 ## Client class

-The generated client class is *inherited* (as defined by the Ext JS [class system]("http://docs.sencha.com/ext-js/4-1/#!/guide/class_system")) from an Ext JS class, which by default is [Ext.panel.Panel]("http://docs.sencha.com/ext-js/4-1/#!/api/Ext.panel.Panel").
+The generated client class is *inherited* (as defined by the Ext JS class system) from an Ext JS class, which by default is `Ext.panel.Panel`.
 For example, a component defined like this:

 ```ruby
 class HelloWorld < Netzke::Base